IDAES/idaes-pse/docs/commands/get_examples.rst

 the `idaes` command is installed.
 If the version to install is unstable (ends with "rcN") then you will need to add the :ref:`--unstable <idaes-get-examples-unstable>` option to avoid errors.

+.. _get-examples-usage:

+example usage
+^^^^^^^^^^^^^

+idaes get-examples
+    Download examples from release matching release for the ``idaes`` command, install them in the `examples` subdirectory of this directory, and install the modules found under `examples/src` as a package named `idaes_examples`.
+    The `examples` directory must not exist, i.e. the program will refuse to overwrite the contents of an existing directory.

+idaes get-examples -d /tmp/examples
+    Same as above, but put downloaded code in `/tmp/examples` instead.

+idaes get-examples -d /tmp/examples -I
+    Download to `/tmp/examples`, but do not install.

+idaes get-examples -d /tmp/examples -N
+    Install the examples found under `/tmp/examples`.

+idaes get-examples --version 1.4.2-pre
+    Download examples from release `1.4.2-pre`,
+    install them in the `examples` subdirectory of this directory, and install the modules found under `examples/src` as a package named `idaes_examples`.

+idaes get-examples --list-releases
+    List available releases of the examples in Github repository, `idaes/examples-pse`.
+    Do not attempt to download or install anything.

+idaes get-examples --list-releases --unstable
+    Same as above, but include non-stable releases.